Toddler School Programs

-- The child’s academic and social development determines the age in when they enter the next academic and social program, called Primary.
+- The child’s academic and social development determines the age in when they enter the next academic and social school program, called Primary.
 Children in the Primary program are ages 2 years and 9 months until 6 years old.
 They can have their Kindergarten year with us.

 Half Day (Five Days per week)